-For more details about Medicare costs and coverage, visit www.in.gov/idoi/2497/htm.
+For more details about Medicare costs and coverage, visit in.gov/ship/medicare-coverage.

-What is Medicare Supplement insurance?
+What is Medicare Supplement Insurance?

-Medicare Supplement insurance is also called Medigap insurance because it covers the "gaps" in Medicare benefits, such as deductibles and copayments.
+Medicare Supplement insurance is also called Medigap insurance because it covers the "gaps" in Medicare benefits, such as deductibles and co-payments.
 Medicare Supplement insurance is a private health insurance policy purchased by a Medicare beneficiary.
 Federal and state law regulates Medicare Supplement policies.
 Only a Medicare Supplement policy, or a Medigap policy, will help fill gaps in Medicare benefits.
 Other kinds of insurance may help you pay out-of-pocket health care costs, but they do not qualify as true Medicare Supplement insurance.
-For example, an employer retirement health plan may pay for prescriptions, vision and dental services, but it may not pay for Medicare deductibles and copayments.
+For example, an employer retirement health plan may pay for prescriptions, vision, and dental services, but it may not pay for Medicare deductibles and co-payments.